platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 Authors of scientific models eventually become authors or co-authors of scientific publications arising from or with the help of a model.
 As scientific authors, they are bound by ethical considerations such as the Guidelines for Safeguarding Good Research Practice, among them the unambiguous declaration of intellectual property to the work and ensuring availability of the model for a prolonged period of time [@DFG2022].
 The declaration of intellectual property carries with it the proper acknowledgement of software the model is built on, and respecting the permissions pertaining to the sources used.
 The archiving requirement carries with it the obligation to ensure that technical failures or changes in the circumstances of the model author do not lead to the loss of the model: decentralized backups or public repositories help.

-For many scientific model authors, getting stuff done may be more important than documenting it thoroughly, usefulness is more valued than red tape, spontaneous ideas are implemented preferably over those layed down in a management plan; individual agency supersedes organizational processes.
+For many scientific model authors, getting stuff done may be more important than documenting it thoroughly, usefulness is more valued than red tape <!-- what does red tape mean? -->, spontaneous ideas are implemented preferably over those layed down in a management plan; individual agency supersedes organizational processes.
 In this way, scientific model software development reflects the ideas formulated in agile development: "Individuals and interactions over processes and tools.
 Working software over comprehensive documentation.
 Customer collaboration over contract negotiation.
 Responding to change over following a plan" [@Beck2001].
 And while the items on the left are valued more, the items on the right are still important.<!-- this could go to discussion -->

 There are many tools available to structure and ameliorate the work for the less preferred actions.
 Some that help with clarifying legal constraints and documentation, and others that help with structuring the development process, among them source code management services.